truongpl/truongpl.github.io/_posts/2022-06-01-blog-post-title-from-file-name.md

 In the next sections, I will describe the steps to build OCR Engine and Layout Analytic Engine

 #### Building OCR Engine
 The conventional Optical Character Recognition (OCR) process, known as Text Spotting, involves two sequential steps: firstly, locating text within an image, and secondly, recognizing the text that has been located.
-While there are approaches that seek to streamline this entire procedure into an end-to-end solution, where a single network is trained to handle both tasks, I personally find this approach less appealing.
+While there are approaches that seek to streamline this entire procedure into an end-to-end solution, where a multimodal network is trained to handle both tasks, I personally find this approach less appealing.
 This is due to a few key factors, including its practicality and its applicability in real-world scenarios.
 Here's why:

 Text Spotting encompasses two distinct loss components: one related to text detection and the other tied to text recognition.
-Merging these two losses into a single unified loss function is not ideal from a technical standpoint.
+Merging these two losses into a single loss function is not ideal from a technical standpoint.

 In practice, adopting an end-to-end solution can restrict the adaptability of integrating new State-of-the-Art (SOTA) techniques for each of these tasks.
 Consider a scenario where a superior SOTA method emerges for Text Detection.
 To leverage this advancement, one would need to retrain the entire network.
 Even if the recognition layer is frozen, it would still be necessary to retrain both the Text Detection path and the common path, which could be quite cumbersome.